-We may be the target of securities litigation in the future, particularly if the trading price of our common stock fluctuates significantly.
+We may be the target of securities litigation in the future, particularly if the trading price of our common stock and our 2023 Notes fluctuates significantly.
 We could also generally be subject to litigation, including derivative actions by our stockholders.
 Any litigation could result in substantial costs and divert management's attention and resources from our business and cause a material adverse effect on our business, financial condition and results of operations.